 We still get an echo of this in the ideas surrounding the term “Gothic” – dark, gloomy, foreboding.
-In fact, though, modern historians regard these centuries as the cradle of the modern age, a time when many elements of our society which we value – democracy, industrialisation, science and so on, had their roots.
+In fact, though, modern historians regard these centuries as the cradle of the modern age, a time when many elements of our society which we value – democracy, industrialization, science and so on, had their roots.
 It was one of the most fascinating and transformative eras in world history.

 Facade of Reims Cathedral France

 Reproduced under Creative Commons 3.0.

 The thousand-year long period of western Medieval Europe can be divided into three main phases, of unequal length.
 The five-plus centuries after the fall of Rome (up to c.1000) have been called the Dark Ages, and witnessed a dramatic decline in the level of material civilization.
 Long distance trade shrank, the currency collapsed, the economy mostly reverted to barter, and the towns diminished in size.
 Literacy, and with it learning, all but vanished.
 Western European society was reshaped with the rise of self-sufficient estates (or manors), then of horse-soldiers (knights), and finally of feudalism.
 The Christian Church, already highly influential by the time of the western Roman empire’s fall, strengthened its hold on society.

 The period of the High Middle Ages, from about 1000 to 1350, was the high water mark of medieval civilization, leaving a durable legacy in the soaring cathedrals and massive castles which sprang up all over Europe.
 From about 1350 to 1500 the period of the late Middle Ages was a time of transition, seeing the emergence of modern Europe.
 It opened with the Black Death, which swept through Europe, killing perhaps a third of its people and having a huge impact on society.
 It ended with such developments as the Italian Renaissance, the fall of Constantinople, the Age of Discovery, and the spread of printing.